-My first paid gig was when I was 9 years old.
+My first job was when I was 9 years old.
 I worked on a farm picking wild oats (weeds) with other kids from the village.
-This was like getting paid to play with friends in a field (my core skillset back then).
+This was like getting paid to play with friends in a field.
 It would have happily done it for free.
 But I got paid!
 Ker-ching!
 This was a promising start to my career.

 I learnt many things in that Saturday job.
 Mainly, that some jobs really suck.
 When it was busy, it was very busy.
 When it was quiet, I had to hoover the floor.
 The (male) boss seemed like a bit of a bellend who preferred the young female employees…although that could have just been my imagination.

 I learned how to iron a shirt.
 I learned that I didn’t enjoy having a sales target (they tracked our individual sales even though we weren’t paid commission).
 I also learned about the randomness of business performance.
 On my first couple of Saturdays, I got lucky.
 It was busy and I sold a lot of shoes.
 But, more importantly, I sold a lot of sundries.

 fucking idiot employee can sell shoes to someone that comes into a shoe shop looking to buy shoes…but the mark of a good salesperson was to be able to sell them shit they didn’t really need sundries such as shoe polish, laces and leather insoles.